ngboardway/unity-roomba/RoombaInfo.md

-# Exploring the Effectiveness of a Robt Vacuum (Roomba)
+# Exploring the Effectiveness of a Robot Vacuum (Roomba)

 ## Details of the Simulation
 Over the last year I created a simulation of a robot vacuum moving through an area.